Let's start with the word 'Yo.'

 Knuckle Head.
 Knuckle Head.
 Knucklehead.

-When the Rangers finally won the Stanley Cup, the hockey championship, in 1994, the place went nuts.
+When the Rangers finally won the Stanley Cup in 1994 the place went nuts.
 They hadn't won since 1942.
 That's a long time, baby.
 Instead of overturned cars and mayhem in the streets, like you have seen all too often on television after a championship, there was a classy calm and happiness that prevailed all across the city.

 It was also the only time I saw nuns with Ranger caps, on their heads, on top of their habits.